Chicago railroad strike of 1877: Battle of the Viaduct

-Elsewhere at the Halstead Street viaduct, the mob stopped streetcars and threw stones and fired pistols at the group of 25 police who arrived at the scene.
+Elsewhere at the Halsted Street viaduct, the mob stopped streetcars and threw stones and fired pistols at the group of 25 police who arrived at the scene.
 The police returned fire, eventually exhausted their ammunition, and were forced to retreat.

 By 11:00 AM the crowd there had grown to 10,000.
 They were met with a larger detachment of police who charged the crowd with baton and pistol.
 The crowd broke and fled to the opposite site of the viaduct and into adjacent streets.
 Firing continued for a half hour, until, low on ammunition, the police once again were forced to withdraw.
 This initially orderly retreat turned into a rout, and they fled as far as Fifteenth Street where they met with a cavalry unit and police reinforcements.

 The combined force charged the mob, who broke and ran.
 They fired at the crowd and killed at least two.
 Others were beaten, at least one badly, having his skull crushed.
 The cavalry remained in the area the rest of the day to disperse groups as they gathered, and detain those who would not be removed.
 In this way more than a hundred were arrested.
 They were later reinforced by the Second Illinois Regiment, along with two artillery pieces, and at 12:30, at the mayor's behest, two additional companies of regular were dispatched.